ItisCyph3r/task-management-system/README.md

 ### Error Handling

-The application uses a consistent error handling approach with:
+The application implements a comprehensive error handling strategy with global exception filters:

-- HTTP exception filters
+- **HttpExceptionFilter**: Handles all HTTP exceptions with consistent formatting
+- **AllExceptionsFilter**: Catches any unhandled exceptions to prevent server crashes
+- **Standardized Error Responses**: All errors follow a consistent format with status code, timestamp, path, and message
-- Proper HTTP status codes
+- **Proper HTTP Status Codes**: Uses appropriate status codes for different error types
-- Meaningful error messages
-- Validation error formatting
+- **Detailed Validation Errors**: Provides meaningful validation error messages
+- **Error Logging**: Logs errors with stack traces for debugging

 ### Soft Delete

 The application implements soft delete for tasks, which:

-- Preserves data for auditing purposes
+- Preserves data for auditing purposes by setting a deletion timestamp instead of removing records
-- Allows for data recovery if needed
+- Allows for data recovery if needed by filtering on the `deletedAt` column
-- Maintains referential integrity
+- Maintains referential integrity by keeping related records intact
+- Automatically filters out soft-deleted records from standard queries

 ## License